GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+7.48.09

+Updated `gam calendars <CalendarEntity> modify <CalendarSettings>` to handle the following error:
+`ERROR: 403: requiredAccessLevel - You need to have owner access to this calendar.`

 7.48.08

 Updated `gam version extended` for `macOS Golden Gate 27.0`.